Educational inequality: Female disadvantage

 Obstacles preventing females' ability to receive a quality education include traditional attitudes towards gender roles, poverty, geographical isolation, gender-based violence, early marriage and pregnancy.
 Throughout the world, there is an estimated 7 million more girls than boys out of school.
 This "girls gap" is concentrated in several countries including Somalia, Afghanistan, Togo, the Central African Republic, and Democratic Republic of the Congo.
 In the Democratic Republic of the Congo, girls are outnumbered two to one.
+The gender constructs of Southeast Asia run deep into history and affect all spheres of the future lives of young women.
+Traditional gender roles placed upon girls results in the drop of women from school and the trend of less educated older women in Southeast Asia.
+In a journal about the women of the Devanga community in India, Pooja Haridarshan says that "70% [of] women in South Asia are married at a young age, which is coupled with early childbearing and a lack of decision-making abilities within the traditional family structures, further enhancing their "disadvantaged" position in society" (Haridarshan).
+The women are expected to marry young, bear and raise children, leaving little to no room for them to receive an education, encouraging youngers girls to also follow in their footsteps.
+But the scary thing is that less educated women could become poor because of their lack of resources.
+This is an unjust situation where there is an evident divide between men's educational success and women's education success.
+This is where our one brainstorms a solution.
+In an article about the wellbeing of children in South Asia, authors Jativa Ximena and Michelle Mills states that "in societies and communities where girls' mobility is restricted, more opportunities need to be provided for girls to continue education and skills training" (Ximena and Mills).

 Socialized gender roles affect females' access to education.
 For example, in Nigeria, children are socialized into their specific gender roles as soon as their parents know their gender.
 Men are the preferred gender and are encouraged to engage in computer and scientific learning while women learn domestic skills.
-These gender roles are deep-rooted within the state, however, with the increase of westernized education within Nigeria, there has been a recent increase in women having the ability to receive an equal education.
+These gender roles are deep-rooted within the state, however, with the increase of westernized education within Nigeria, there has been a recent increase in women's ability to receive an equal education.
 There is still much to be changed, though.
 Nigeria still needs policies that encourage educational attainment for men and women based on merit, rather than gender.

 Females are shown to be at risk of being attacked in at least 15 countries.
 Attacks can occur because individuals within those countries do not believe women should receive an education.
 Attacks include kidnappings, bombings, torture, rape, and murder.
 In Somalia, girls have been abducted.
 In Colombia, the Democratic Republic of the Congo, and Libya students were reported to have been raped and harassed.
 In Pakistan and Afghanistan, schools and busses have been bombed and gassed.
 Early marriage affects females' ability to receive an education.